inventory management

 Why tracking inventory matters even when you’re just starting out

 Most makers wait too long to start tracking.
-The typical story goes: “I’ll sort out proper tracking once I’m bigger.”
+The typical story: “I’ll sort out proper tracking once I’m bigger.”
 Then the business grows, the chaos compounds, and untangling a year of guesswork becomes a bigger job than if you’d started properly on day one.

 There’s a real cost to winging it.
 If you don’t know what a product costs to make, you can’t price it profitably.
 If you don’t know how much material you have, you’ll either run out mid-order or over-buy and sit on dead stock.
 And at tax time?
 Without accurate inventory records, calculating your cost of goods sold becomes a nightmare — or an expensive accountant problem.